Pages

 Only partially, and only temporarily.
 The cost ceiling buys time.
 It does not change direction.

-The "AI will replace humans" narrative was always too blunt.
+The “AI will replace humans” narrative was always too blunt.
 AI is not a flat substitute for human labour.
 It has a cost curve.
 At low usage it is remarkable.
-At scale, without governance, it is ruinous.
+At scale, without discipline, it is ruinous.
 Companies will not replace human beings wholesale.
 They will replace them selectively, deploying AI where ROI is unambiguous, retaining humans where judgment, accountability, ambiguity, or trust cannot be priced away.

 The Real Disruptor: Robotics, Not Software

-A humanoid robot is a capital expenditure.
-You buy it once.
-Its "salary" is electricity and maintenance.
-Tesla Optimus, Figure, and Boston Dynamics are all targeting price points that will undercut the minimum wage in developed economies within this decade.
-And they are beginning with exactly the jobs that employ hundreds of millions globally: fast food, warehouse picking, hotel housekeeping, retail stocking.
+While enterprises wrestle with token bills, robotics companies are solving a different equation.
+A humanoid robot is largely a capital expenditure: its “salary” is electricity, maintenance and software.
+Tesla Optimus, Figure and Boston Dynamics are targeting price points intended to undercut the minimum wage in developed economies within this decade, beginning with exactly the jobs that employ hundreds of millions globally, fast food, warehouse picking, hotel housekeeping, retail stocking.

 The China Factor: The Cost Floor May Collapse

-A New Dimension: The Jobs That Don't Exist Yet
+The Jobs That Don’t Exist Yet

-The debate about AI and employment is systematically incomplete without acknowledging a stubborn historical truth: every major technological shift destroys familiar work — and creates categories of work that were invisible until they became indispensable.
-The steam engine did not just displace handloom weavers.
-It created railway engineers, urban planners, and factory inspectors.
-The internet did not merely kill travel agencies.
-It created cloud architects, SEO strategists, and UX designers.
+Every major technological shift destroys familiar work and creates categories of work invisible until they become indispensable.
+The steam engine did not just displace handloom weavers; it created railway engineers and factory inspectors.
+The internet did not merely kill travel agencies; it created cloud architects and UX designers.
+The honest difficulty is that new jobs are not legible until they exist.

 AI as an Equaliser: The Welfare Dimension

-Where Humans Still Win on ROI Until 2030
+Where Humans Still Win on ROI

 The pattern across these safe harbours is consistent.
 What makes humans irreplaceable is not intelligence alone.
-It is accountability, physical adaptability, and the fact that in some relationships, the human presence is the product, not merely the mechanism of its delivery.
+It is accountability, physical adaptability, and the fact that in some relationships the human presence is the product, not merely the mechanism of its delivery.

 The Question That Actually Matters